mattsainson/ntysearch/README.md

 # ntysearch
 Group project: Kate, Kyle, Matt
-A search page for NTY articles based on term, # articles, start and end year.
+A search page for NTY articles using the NYT Article Search API using term, # articles, start and end year.